Credit Plainly

 Can Credit Plainly file a dispute for me?

-Should I mail or call?
+Should I use mail, phone, or online?

 Sources